FindMySchool LogoFindMySchool

 The latest full inspection rated Blaise High School Good across every judgement area, including sixth form provision and safeguarding.

 For families weighing up fit, the headline is this: Blaise is a comprehensive, mixed 11 to 19 school in Henbury that prioritises behaviour, routine, and character development, with targeted support for reading and wellbeing.
-Academic performance, based on the latest available GCSE metrics, sits below England average, so parents should pay attention to how well the school’s structured approach matches their child’s learning needs and motivation.
+Academic performance, based on the latest available GCSE metrics, is mixed: the current FindMySchool ranking is closer to the national middle, while Progress 8 remains below average, so parents should pay attention to how well the school’s structured approach matches their child’s learning needs and motivation.

 Blaise’s public messaging is unusually direct about expectations.
 The school sets out a model built on high expectations and a consistent behaviour system, with the stated aim of keeping classrooms calm and focused on learning.
 That matches the tone of the most recent inspection report, which describes a calm, purposeful and safe environment, clear behaviour expectations, and learning that is not disrupted when poor behaviour occurs.